z2442/sm64-port/README.md

 10. Go back to powershell window:
 11. Run `$PSDefaultParameterValues['*:Encoding'] = 'utf8'` Only needed if using Powershell, if using cmd.exe you can skip this.
 12. Run `make TARGET_PSP=1 SHELL=sh PYTHON=py`
+13. Optionally if you would prefer an EBOOT.PBP for use on CFW Run `make TARGET_PSP=1 SHELL=sh PYTHON=py pbp`, and the folder `mario64` will be made in the build folder.

 #### Troubleshooting